swiftaf/teamProject/README.md

 **Required Must-have Stories**

-* See the application logo
+- See the application logo
-* Be able to create an account
+- Be able to create an account
-* Be able to sign in
+- Be able to sign in
-* Be able to log out
+- Be able to log out
-* Have a navigation bar to see which scenes to click on
+- Have a navigation bar to see which scenes to click on
-* See a home page screen that consists of the features
+- See a home page screen that consists of the features
-* 2048 game: Practice motion skills
+- 2048 game: Practice motion skills
-* Wordle game: Practice cognitive skills
+- Wordle game: Practice cognitive skills
-* Be able to see victory when user wins game
+- Be able to see victory when user wins game
-* Be able to see loss when user loses game
+- Be able to see loss when user loses game
-* Scoreboard tracker
+- Scoreboard tracker

 **Optional Nice-to-have Stories**

-* To do list to keep track of daily tasks
+- To do list to keep track of daily tasks

 ### 2. Screen Archetypes

-* Launch Screen
+- Launch Screen
-* Registration
+- Registration
-* Login
+- Login
-* Home Screen
+- Home Screen
-* Wordley Game Screen
+- Wordley Game Screen
-* SlideIt Game Screen
+- SlideIt Game Screen
-* Trophy Screen
+- Trophy Screen
-* History/Stats Screen
+- History/Stats Screen
-* Profile Screen
+- Profile Screen

 ### 3. Navigation

-**Tab Navigation** (Tab to Screen)
+**Tab Navigation*- (Tab to Screen)

-* Profile
+- Profile
-* History, stats
+- History, stats
-* Home screen return
+- Home screen return

-**Flow Navigation** (Screen to Screen)
+**Flow Navigation*- (Screen to Screen)

-* Launch Screen
+- Launch Screen
-* Home Screen
+- Home Screen
-* Navigation bar
+- Navigation bar
-* Select games
+- Select games
-- SlideIt
+1. SlideIt
-- Wordley
+2. Wordley

 ## Wireframes